Migalastat

-Migalastat, sold under the brand name Galafold, is a medication for the treatment of Fabry disease, a rare genetic disorder.
+Migalastat, sold under the brand name Galafold, is a medication used for the treatment of Fabry disease, a rare genetic disorder.
+Migalastat is an alpha-galactosidase A (alpha-Gal A) pharmacological chaperone.
 It was developed by Amicus Therapeutics.

-The US Food and Drug Administration (FDA) granted it orphan drug status in 2004, and the European Commission followed in 2006.
-The European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) granted the drug a marketing approval under the name Galafold in May 2016.
+The most common adverse drug reactions include headache, nasal and throat irritation (nasopharyngitis), urinary tract infection, nausea, and fever (pyrexia).

-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+Migalastat was authorized for medical use in the European Union in May 2016, and approved for medical use in the United States in August 2018.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-Migalastat is used for the long-term treatment of Fabry disease in adults and adolescents aged 16 or older with an amenable mutation of the enzyme alpha-galactosidase A (α-GalA).
+In the EU, migalastat is indicated for the long-term treatment of people aged 16 years of age and older with a confirmed diagnosis of Fabry disease (alpha-galactosidase A deficiency) and who have an amenable mutation.

+In the US, migalastat is indicated for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene (GLA) variant based on in vitro assay data.

 An "amenable" mutation is one that leads to misfolding of the enzyme, but otherwise would not significantly impair its function.

 Based on an in vitro test, Amicus Therapeutics has published a list of 269 amenable and nearly 600 non-amenable mutations.
 About 35 to 50% of people with Fabry have an amenable mutation.

 Adverse effects

+The most common adverse drug reactions include headache, nasal and throat irritation (nasopharyngitis), urinary tract infection, nausea, and fever (pyrexia).

 The most common side effect in clinical trials was headache (in about 10% of people who take it).
 Less common side effects (between 1 and 10% of people) included unspecific symptoms such as dizziness, fatigue, and nausea, but also depression.
 Possible rare side effects could not be assessed because of the low number of subjects in the clinical trials in which adverse effects were measured.